Marek Rodák: Club career

+On 5 June 2024, Fulham announced that Rodák would leave the club following the expiration of his contract, ending his ten-year spell at the club.

+On 25 July 2024, Rodák joined Saudi Pro League club Al-Ettifaq on a three-year deal.

 International career

-Rodák was called up to the Slovakia senior team in June 2018 but didn't make an appearance.
+Rodák was called up to the Slovakia senior team in June 2018, but did not appear.

 In September 2018, Rodák scored a 94th minute winner for Slovakia U21s in a crucial 2019 European Under-21 Championship qualifying game against Iceland U21s.
 This wasn't his first goal scored at under-21 level, having previously scored for Fulham against Aston Villa in the U21s Premier League in 2014.